Simplon Railway: Lausanne–Brig

 After Lausanne station, the line to Fribourg and Bern branches off to the left in the middle of the SBB rolling stock depot, while the Simplon line remains on the shore of Lake Geneva.
 Some Lavaux communities have stations on both lines, such as Pully (Pully and Pully Nord) or Lutry (Lutry and La Conversion).

 Vevey is reached via Pully, Lutry and Cully.
 The Vevey–Chexbres railway line, which ends here, is a one-track connection to the line to Bern and can also function as a bypass of Lausanne for the Simplon Railway, but it is rarely used as such.
 In addition, the narrow-gauge Vevey–Les Pléiades railway line runs from here to Les Pléiades.

 The line reaches Montreux via La Tour-de-Peilz, Burier, and Clarens (which is within the Montreux municipal boundary); it is the only Swiss station with three different gauges.
-Here, the Montreux–Glion–Rochers-de-Naye railway line branches off to Rochers de Naye and the Montreux Oberland Bernois Railway to Lenk.
+Here, the Montreux–Glion–Rochers-de-Naye railway line branches off to Rochers de Naye and the Montreux–Lenk im Simmental line to Lenk.

 After Montreux, the line runs past Chillon Castle and the former Hôtel Byron to Villeneuve.
 Three narrow gauge lines branch off in Aigle to Leysin, Les Diablerets and Champéry.
 In Bex, the narrow-gauge Bex–Villars–Bretaye Railway runs to the Col-de-Bretaye.
 The line from Saint-Gingolph connects with the Simplon line in Saint-Maurice.
 The line then reaches Martigny, where two lines branch off.
 Both are operated by the TMR, the narrow gauge Martigny–Châtelard Railway towards Chamonix and a standard gauge line to Orsières with a branch to Le Châble.
 A few kilometres later, the line reaches Sion and shortly later Sierre, before reaching the language border between French and German.
 The first stop in the Upper Valais is Leuk.
 In Visp station there is a connection to the Matterhorn-Gotthard-Bahn (MGB) from Zermatt and the Lötschberg Base Tunnel connects with the line.
 The MGB runs from Brig, where the Lötschberg Mountain Railway connects with the Simplon line towards the Upper Valais.